simonewebdesign/simonewebdesign/source/_posts/2012-11-30-fuzzy-matching-with-css3.md

 </h3>

 <p>
-  The <a href="http://www.w3.org/TR/css3-selectors/#selectors" title="CSS3 Selectors" target="_blank" rel="external nofollow">table of selectors</a> presents a whole bunch of possibilities, even though the usefulness isn&#8217;t always evident.
+  The <a href="http://www.w3.org/TR/css3-selectors/#selectors" title="CSS3 Selectors" rel="external">table of selectors</a> presents a whole bunch of possibilities, even though the usefulness isn&#8217;t always evident.
 But I&#8217;m sure you can find an example for every selector listed there.
 So, whether you are a <abbr title="Cascading Style Sheets">CSS</abbr> wizard or not, my final advice is: <strong>go create cool stuff</strong>, because practice makes perfect.
 </p>